Gornje Vodičevo: History

 County Vodice and village Vodičevo were mentioned for the first time in 1197 and, after that, in 1200.
 This county belonged to the Babonici princes.

-Count Stephen of Gorica of the Babonici family, who was awarded the estate of Vodičevo in Bosnia for his successful defence of the border in White Carniola, ceded part of this estate to the Templars before 1210.
+Count Stephen of Gorica of the Babonić family, who was awarded the estate of Vodičevo in Bosnia for his successful defence of the border in White Carniola, ceded part of this estate to the Templars before 1210.

 During the Turkish rule, Gornje Vodičevo was mentioned as a village in Kostajnica nahija (sub-district) in 1604.
 A sign of the Turkish rule over this region are ruins of a fortress which was 4m long, 2m wide (inner dimensions) and 7m high made of stone.
 The fortress walls were 65–70 cm thick.
 The fortress was located on the north side of hamlets Bundale and Rekići and on the right bank of the water stream called Vodičevo River.

 In the time of Bosnia uprising 1875-1877 a great repression of the Turks on the villagers was reported.
 Two of Vodičevo villagers, Jovan Gligić and Simo Kolundžija, were killed by Turks and a great number of Serbs from Vodičevo and other villages escaped to Austria-Hungary.

 During the second World War this village was known by their organized resistance to foreign occupation.